Grandsummoner/dualwave/README.md

    - **Bluetooth:** Hold the `Create/Share` button and the `PS` button simultaneously until the lightbar double-blinks, then pair it in your operating system's Bluetooth settings.
 2. In the app, click **"Connect Controller"**.
 3. Select **"Wireless Controller"** from the browser's device picker.
-4. Move, tilt, and play!
+4. Touch the pad, move the sticks, and play!

 ---

+# Start local development server
+npm run dev